tonglil/nginx-basic-auth/README.md

 | FORWARD_PORT | 8080 |  |
 | FORWARD_HOST | "localhost" |  |

-The default `AUTH_CONF` enables basic auth against all paths.
+The default `AUTH_CONF` file enables basic auth against all paths.
 This option is an escape hatch more complex configurations.

 Mount your own configuration to enable basic auth for specify paths using the `include` directive.